As Italy struggles to find its way out of the financial crisis, German speakers in the far north of the country are growing restless.

-Austria’s secretary for European and international affairs Reinhold Lopatka insisted last week, after meeting with South Tyrolean representatives in Vienna, that the region’s “autonomy and all the achievements linked to it are internationally recognized and have an important model function.
-It is therefore unthinkable,” he maintained, “that these achievements could be undermined by way of budget cuts.”
+Austria’s secretary for European and international affairs, Reinhold Lopatka, insisted after a meeting with South Tyrolean representatives in Vienna that the region’s “autonomy and all the achievements linked to it are internationally recognized and have an important model function.
+It is therefore unthinkable,” he said, “that these achievements could be undermined by way of budget cuts.”

-Austria’s accession to the European Union in 1995 seemed to have settled remaining dissatisfaction in both countries as the border between them disappeared and they later each adopted the euro.
+Austria’s accession to the European Union in 1995 seemed to have settled remaining dissatisfaction in both countries as the border between them disappeared and each adopted the euro.